EARL-BO: Reinforcement Learning for Multi-Step Lookahead, High-Dimensional Bayesian Optimization: Results and Discussion

 \subsection{Hyperparameter Optimization Experiments}

 We next evaluate EARL-BO in real-world scenarios using the Hyperparameter Optimization Benchmarks (HPO-B) dataset~\citep{arango2021hpo}.
 HPO-B contains datasets of classification model hyperparameters and their corresponding accuracies across multiple types and search spaces, providing a realistic testbed for optimization algorithms.
-We focus on high-dimensional optimization problems, and select search space IDs 5889 (6-D), 5968 (8-D), and 7200 (19-D) as test problems.
+We focus on higher-dimensional optimization problems, and select search space IDs 5889 (6-D), 5968 (8-D), and 7200 (19-D) as test problems.
 We initialize the BO algorithms using five random points for 6- and 8-D and 50 for the 19-D problem.
 We again evaluate performance using simple regret $(y_{opt}-y_k^*)$ and ten replications by resampling the initial dataset.
-We compare performance against random search, standard EI and PI maximization, and TuRBO.
+We compare performance against random search, standard EI and PI maximization, TuRBO, and SAASBO.
 For EARL-BO, we select a lookahead horizon of $H=3$.

-\textbf{Results.} As shown in Figure~\ref{fig:hpo}, EARL-BO demonstrates superior optimization performance compared to the baseline methods.
-The Appendix provides these results with non-logarithmic scaling, as well as the 19-D problem starting from only five initial samples.
-For all problems, EARL-BO performs equivalently (or worse than) competing methods at early iterations, and then overtakes them quickly later.
-This suggests that single-step methods are indeed myopic, and thus too focused on initial rewards; the multi-step lookahead enables EARL-BO to take the best long-term plan.
+\textbf{Results.} As shown in Figure~\ref{fig:hpo}, EARL-BO consistently outperforms the baseline methods on the HPO tasks.
+Appendix~\ref{app:results} visualizes these results with non-logarithmic scaling and contains an ablation experiment for the 19-D problem starting from only five initial samples.
+For all problems, EARL-BO performs equivalently (or worse than) competing methods at early iterations, and then overtakes them quickly later, including TuRBO and SAASBO.
+This suggests that single-step methods are indeed overly myopic, and thus focused on initial rewards; the multi-step lookahead enables EARL-BO to achieve the best long-term performance.

-In the 19-D Search Space (ID 7200) setting with only five initial points (Appendix), EARL-BO performs similarly to some of the baseline methods.
-In this case, the initial data are extremely sparse, leading to high uncertainty in the GP model, and a result, large variation in samples from the GP posterior.
-In such a scenario, EARL-BO may suffer from ``planning delusion,'' and adopting its multi-step lookahead policy may not provide the expected benefits and could potentially lead to suboptimal decisions due to the high uncertainty in long-term predictions.
+In the 19-D Search Space (ID 7200) setting with only five initial points (Appendix~\ref{app:results}), EARL-BO performs similarly to some of the baseline methods.
+In this case, the initial data are extremely sparse, leading to a poor GP model initially, and as a result, large variation in samples from the GP posterior.
+In this scenario, EARL-BO suffers again from model errors, and adopting its multi-step lookahead policy may not provide the expected benefits and could potentially lead to suboptimal decisions due to errors in long-term predictions.